soojkim0106/Cafe-Critic/README.md

 ### ExpenseList.js

 Retrieves all expenses from the server where the user_id matches the current user then displays them as a Materials UI list.
 Each expense can be edited or deleted, which will send a patch or delete request to the server.
-The budget element allows users to enter a number for a monthly budget then automatically deducts expenses from the users monthly budget and displays the value.
+The budget element allows users to enter a number for a monthly budget which is saved to the User model, then automatically deducts expenses from the users monthly budget and displays the value.
 When a stock is deleted, the budget expense is updated to reflect this.
 Also displays the AddExpense Component.

 ### FinancialNews.js